 Summer Day, a unique festive day of Albania

-Summer Day is the most unique festival in Albania, celebrated every year on 14 March.
+Summer Day is the most unique festival in Albania, celebrated yearly on 14 March.

-It started to be celebrated massively all over the country in the last decade, but its roots are deep in the ancient times in the city of Elbasan.
-Now, every year on March 14, Albanians celebrate Dita e Verës (Summer Day), the country’s largest pagan festival.
+Every year on March 14, Albanians celebrate Dita e Verës (Summer Day), the country’s largest pagan festival.
 People celebrate the end of winter, the rebirth of nature, and a rejuvenation of spirit among Albanians.
 Although the epicenter of this festival is around the Shkumbin region in Elbasan, the festival is widely celebrated in Tirana.
 In 2004, Summer Day became an official holiday in Albania.
-On this day and ever since March 1st, many people usually wear a traditional bracelet called Verore (a word derived from summer) made of two thin braided strings, usually red and white.
-At the end of the day, the bracelet is hung on a tree branch for good luck, and is believed that birds use it to build their nests.
+On this day and ever since March 1st, many people usually wear a traditional bracelet called Verore (a word derived from summer) made of two thin braided strings, typically red and white.
+The bracelet is hung on a tree branch for good luck, and is believed that birds use it to build their nests.

 The history